logto-io/connectors/packages/connector-oidc/README.md

 Here are some examples of OIDC connector config JSON connected to Google.
 Other vendor's config could vary.

+You may be curious as to why a standard OIDC protocol supports both the implicit and hybrid flows, yet the Logto connector only supports the authorization flow.
+It has been determined that the implicit and hybrid flows are less secure than the authorization flow.
+Due to Logto's focus on security, it only supports the authorization flow for the highest level of security for its users, despite its slightly less convenient nature.

 ### Authorization Code Flow

 `responseType` can only be 'code' with authorization code flow, so we make it optional and a default value will be automatically filled.